.png)

 Forever and always

 He looked up at me as he stopped reading.
-An emotional look clouded his eyes.
+An emotional look clouded his features.
 One I’d never seen before.
 “Luna, what’s the title?
 This is such a great start,” he repeated.

 “It’s nothing.”
 I tried to downplay the situation as I reached for the papers again.
 A frustrated sigh escaped me when he pulled the papers away from me.
 An internal heat filling me like a ball of shame.
-I’d been at a restaurant with my family when I’d seen my childhood love for the first time in a very long time.
+I’d been at a restaurant with my family when I’d seen my childhood love.
 He’d been working behind the bar, serving drinks.
 I doubt he saw me, but all my childhood feelings about him came flooding back.
 I knew I was playing with fire when I wrote this song.
 And now I knew what it felt like to get burned.
 But maybe I’d wanted to feel the flame.
-Feel something, anything again.
+To feel something, anything again.

 “Babe.”
-Azul tipped his head and snapped his fingers impatiently in front of me.
+Azul tipped his head and snapped his fingers impatiently in front of my face.

 “The Only Man I Could Love,” I told him slowly.
 Painfully.